 "This site requires JavaScript to work correctly"

-apply now for your dream study programme
+your dream study programme is waiting for you

 deggendorf INstitute of technology.